 Twenty-two portraits were exhibited: "In a New Light: Australian Photography 1850s-1930s";

-These webshots taken in May 2007 of the National Library of Australia's holdings for 78 photographs of Tasmanian prisoners taken by photographer Thomas J. Nevin between 1871-1886 show correct attribution from accession records dating from 1982.
+These webshots taken in May 2007 of the National Library of Australia's holdings for 78 photographs of Tasmanian prisoners by photographer Thomas J. Nevin between 1872-1886 show correct attribution from accession records dating from 1982.
 A further six photographs were digitized in 2009.
 The reproduction online of the 22 photographs digitized for the exhibition "In A New Light", 2000 are better in quality than the more recent digitization of the remaining 60 or so in the NLA's collection.
-This exhibition was the first of the NLA's misattribution of the photographs to the non-photographer A.H.
-Boyd, a result of pressure brought to bear on Pictorial staff by Warwick Reeder (MA thesis ANU 1995) among others who had used Chris Long's "belief" in Boyd as "new evidence" without checking any of his sources; if they had bothered, they would have discovered that he had cited statements which were never made by those whose work he cited, eg. Margaret Glover.
+This later exhibition in 2000 was the first of the NLA's misattribution of the photographs to the non-photographer A.H.
+Boyd, a result of pressure brought to bear on Pictorial staff by Warwick Reeder (MA thesis ANU 1995) among others who had used Chris Long's "belief" in A. H. Boyd as "new evidence" without checking any of his sources; if they had bothered, they would have discovered that he had cited statements which were never made by those whose work he cited, eg. Margaret Glover.

 The NLA persists with this misattribution to A.H.
 Boyd under pressure from an individual called Julia Clark seeking personal advantage over any other PhD student, school student, researcher, or member of the public.
-The current NLA catalogue ADVERTISES her name with this entry on every convict portrait, overkill indicative of the lack of real evidence.
+The current NLA catalogue ADVERTISES her name with this entry on every convict portrait, overkill indicative of the lack of any real evidence.
 The dead-end anomaly about A.H.
 Boyd was first noted on our weblogs in 2005.
 Clark has had five years to PROVE Boyd's attribution, which she hasn't.
 The wording here - "... considered more likely" is not evidence; it is evidence only of the lack of evidence.
 See this article on the PARASITIC ATTRIBUTION to A.H.
-Boyd and other articles dealing with attribution issues.
+Boyd and other articles dealing with this misattribution issue.

 The catalogue states (as at May 2010):